justlostintime/GambasShell/README.md

 ## Requires gambas
 Requires the latest version of gambas.
 [See the documentation on the wiki](https://github.com/justlostintime/GambasShell/wiki)
+The latest stable release for openSUSE can be installed with one click [here](https://software.opensuse.org/package/gambas3)

 ### Last update error cd and other builtin subroutines required quote around path names
 This has been resolved with this fix